willTerner/detect-malicious-npm-package-with-machine-learning/README.md

 #### training directory

 This project is used to traing classifier model and evaluate the performance of the model.
-At this time, MLP and RF are used as classifier.
+At this time, MLP,RF, NB, Kernel SVM are used as classifier.

 The train set is material/training_set.
 Malicious-dedupli subdirecotry contains malicous package feature vectors.
 Normal subdirectory contains benign package feature vectors.